BetaCurrently London onlyFairWhere is in beta. Plans currently work for London only.

 FairWhere does not hide trade-offs.
 It shows why one place ranks above another.

-FairWhere may show Partner Venues, Verified Playlists or Sponsored Playlists.
+FairWhere may show Partner Venues, Verified Placelists or Sponsored Placelists.
 These are clearly labelled.
 Partner status does not automatically improve the FairWhere Score.

 Partner venues are ranked using the same fairness logic as other eligible places.

 Routes, travel times, prices, opening hours and availability can change.
-FairWhere shows the best available estimate and should be checked before final booking or travel.
+FairWhere shows a FairPath estimate first, then optional live TfL or Deep Search verification.
+Always check before final booking or travel.

 People may enter home, work, airport or travel locations.
 FairWhere should only use this information to create and share Plans, unless the user agrees otherwise.